-The Computer and Information Sciences Department offers a Masters degree
+The Computer and Information Sciences Department offers the following graduate programs:

 Masters in Computer Science

 Blending the analytical, practical and theoretical, the Master's program in

 Computer Science begins with a solid foundation in computing, information and